S-Flex/xfw-local/README.md

 This request is used to authenticate the app with a remote server.

 **Parameters:**
-- `url` (string): The URL of the remote server to authenticate with.
+- `url` (string): The URL of the Sign-spine website to authenticate with.
 - `token` (string): The authentication token to use.

 **Returns:**